virginie fauve, vue d'atelier, 2024. Crédit photo : ENE / Jean-Sébastien Veilleux photographe.

 • The theoretical, analytical or critical quality of the proposal

-• The potential impact of the residency on the author’s career
+• The potential impact of the residency and its specific features (time, technical workshops, events, community, etc.) on the resident's career;

 Est-Nord-Est recognizes the importance of bringing together a multiplicity of forms of artistic and cultural expression.
 In the selection process, emphasis will be placed on cultural, generational, sexual, and identity diversity.
 In this spirit of inclusion, we encourage authors from underrepresented, marginalized, and minority groups to apply.